Transformers: Cyberverse

-Transformers: Cyberverse (retitled Transformers: Bumblebee Cyberverse Adventures in season 3) is a cel shaded computer animated series based on the Transformers toy franchise by Hasbro.
-The series debuted on Cartoon Network on August 27, 2018.
+Transformers: Cyberverse (later known as Transformers: Bumblebee Cyberverse Adventures) is a cel-shaded computer-animated series based on the Transformers toy franchise by Hasbro.
+The series debuted on Cartoon Network on 27 August 2018.

 Premise

 When Bumblebee begins to suffer amnesia, his partner, Windblade, comes to the rescue and begins the process of helping him repair his memory files, enabling him to rediscover his past adventures on Cybertron.
 Once his memories are repaired, Bumblebee gets a clue that will lead both him and Windblade to complete their current mission and save their friends.

 Synopsis

 Chapter One

 Prior to the series, Cybertron was a peaceful planet, but when Megatron was elected supreme ruler of Cybertron, half of the planet's inhabitants protested against his rule which escalated into a civil war in an effort to overthrow him.

-During the war on Cybertron between the Autobots and Decepticons, Optimus Prime decides to throw the AllSpark through a space bridge to an unknown location.
+During the war on Cybertron between the Autobots and the Decepticons, Optimus Prime decides to throw the AllSpark through a space bridge to an unknown location.
 The AllSpark holds all Cybertronian life and possesses vast powers that must not fall in the hands of the Decepticons.
 Eventually, it becomes clear that Cybertron is slowly dying without the AllSpark.

 Optimus Prime goes on a journey to find the AllSpark on a spaceship called the Ark together with Bumblebee, Arcee, Prowl, Grimlock, Ratchet, Wheeljack, Chromia, Rack'n'Ruin, Drift, Teletraan-1 and Teletraan-X. Due to Energon shortage, all Autobots have to go into stasis.
 The Ark finds the AllSpark on Earth, but it gets damaged and crashes.
 Bumblebee and Grimlock fall out of the ship before the Ark hits the surface.
 Bumblebee stays in stasis, while Grimlock befriends the dinosaurs and teaches them Cybertronian technology.
 They search the entire planet for the Ark and the AllSpark, but then a meteorite crashes on Earth.
 The dinosaurs go extinct and Grimlock goes back into stasis.

 The first chapter focuses on Windblade who was the only bot able to get through a partially repaired space bridge.
 She lands on Earth in search for the Ark.
 She only finds Bumblebee, who has now awoken from stasis, but has lost all his memory files.
 Windblade possesses telepathic powers and helps Bumblebee to restore his memory.
 Old memories from Cybertron and the journey on the Ark are rediscovered in every episode.
 Meanwhile, they have to defend themselves against several Decepticons, who are also looking for the Ark and the AllSpark.

 Eventually, they find Teletraan-X, a flying hard drive of the Ark, and they manage to find and awaken Grimlock.
 Teletraan-X is able to locate the Ark with the data Grimlock has collected.
 They wake up all Autobots on board from stasis right before Starscream arrives on Earth with his Decepticon armada.